-The CDAC Network Secretariat is currently made-up of a Global Coordinator with additional short term support introduced as required for specific projects and activities.
-The Secretariat support and coordinate the Network's membership to deliver activities focused on the Network's four strategic objectives.
+The CDAC Network Secretariat is currently made-up of a full-time Global Coordinator and Research and Learning Officer, a part-time Communications Consultant, and additional short-term support provided by two fantastic interns.
+The Secretariat supports and coordinates the Network's membership to deliver activities focused on the Network's four strategic objectives.
 The driving force behind the Network's change agenda is its committed and diverse membership, with the Secretariat acting as a catalyst and facilitator.

 The Secretariat Team:

 The gap between the need to think and act interdependently and our ability to do so sits at the heart of the most difficult problems we face today.
 A sustainable world will only be possible by thinking differently; by learning to see the larger systems … and by fostering collaboration across every imaginable boundary (The Necessary Revolution by Peter Senge, 2008).

 …the challenges we face require us to become aware and change the inner place from which we operate (Theory U by Otto Scharmer, 2007).